 This Public Hearing marks the conclusion of the Inquiry’s programme of Public Hearings after four years and 323 days of Hearings, across 15 separate investigations.
 Findings made in this investigation will feed into the Inquiry’s Final Report, due to be published in 2022.

-In the meantime, we would like to take the opportunity to remind our clients and contacts about the various relevant pieces of guidance produced by members of our Safeguarding Unit, such as the Child Sexual Abuse in Schools: lessons from history, guidance for the future, Low-Level Concerns Guidance, and Peer-on-Peer Abuse Toolkit (which is in the process of being revised, with an updated version due to be published in early 2021).
+In the meantime, we would like to take the opportunity to remind our clients and contacts about the various relevant pieces of guidance produced by members of our Safeguarding Unit, such as the Child Sexual Abuse in Schools: lessons from history, guidance for the future, and Peer-on-Peer Abuse Toolkit (which is in the process of being revised, with an updated version due to be published in early 2021).

 For example, often policies and practices aimed at protecting children from sexual abuse had not been implemented well, if at all.

 Ie all those working in state and non-state institutions that have a role to play in preventing and responding to child sexual abuse – including those in government, education, healthcare, religious institutions, charities and voluntary sector organisations.